TheGrimReaper13/Copis/README.md

 The electrical circuit can not be much simpler.
 We only use some resistors to pull-down the inputs, isolate the outputs and run the LEDs.

+### Current State

+- behaves as expected on bench
+- need to do live test

 ### Resources

 Official FIE material rulebook 2023 Annex B C. SABRE